rue-aubrey/datastories/designcritique.md

 3. Not a Caregiver
 4. Children are not Minors

+Equations for this data disaggregation can be found in the Excel file [here](DATAFORDESIGNCRITIQUE.xlsx).

 ## First Sketch
 ![First Sketch of Redesign](assets/ppisketch.jpg alt="First Sketch of Redesign)